Skip to main content

 Fieldwork and Research Opportunities

-History graduate students at SLU benefit from the rich archival and institutional resources available in St. Louis itself, including relationships with sites such as the Missouri Historical Society, the Jefferson National Expansion Memorial, the Circuit Court Records Project, the Pulitzer Foundation for the Arts, the Sheldon Galleries, the Contemporary Art Museum, the Saint Louis Art Museum, the Missouri Botanical Garden and the Historic Landmarks Association.
+History graduate students at SLU benefit from the rich archival and institutional resources available in St. Louis and Madrid, including sites such as the Jesuit Archives and Research Center, the Missouri Historical Society, the Gateway Arch National Park, the Circuit Court Records Project, the Pulitzer Foundation for the Arts, the Sheldon Galleries, the Contemporary Art Museum, the Saint Louis Art Museum, the Missouri Botanical Garden and the Historic Landmarks Association.
+The timing of coursework also facilitates trips abroad for students studying history outside of U.S. borders.

 Careers